Terms of Use

 1.8.2.
 “Services” shall mean the Operation, Maintenance, and Management of the Computer System, specifically defined in the Description of Services.

 1.8.3.
-“Goods” includes all hardware or software, including network cable, necessary to perform under a particular scope of work or undertaking on Customer’s behalf.
-Such goods may include but are not limited to Computer systems, phone systems, software such as Microsoft Office or other commercially available software, network cables, monitors, printers, scanners, and other such goods utilized in an IT context.
+“Goods” includes all hardware or software, including network cable, necessary to perform under a particular scope of work or undertaking on the Customer’s behalf.
+Such goods may include, but are not limited to, Computer systems, phone systems, software such as Microsoft Office or other commercially available software, network cables, monitors, printers, scanners, and other such goods utilized in an IT context.

 1.8.4.
 “Information Technology” or “IT” refers to the use of computers and other hardware or software to store, retrieve, transmit, and manipulate data or information.
 Such definition shall include peripheral devices such as printers, monitors, mice, keyboards, scanners, or other such hardware that the Customer may utilize in its day-to-day transmission, storage, or manipulation of data.